 In one of the emails I obtained pursuant to Vermont’s Public Records Act, the Chair wrote to the Dean of the College of Arts and Sciences expressing her concern about having such a strong letter of support in my dossier.
-She expressed how it would be “awkward” for the Dept of Economics if the vote went against me, even though it is my right to include such a letter, acknowledged by the Provost and Dean under oath!
+She expressed how it would be “awkward” for the Dept of Economics if the vote went against me, even though it is my right to include such a letter, acknowledged by the Provost and Dean under oath! (a fact the chair lamented).
 The date of the email reveals that the Chair had already written her negative letters about my teaching.
 So this letter by Dean Corcoran contradicted what the Chair was saying about my teaching.

 In a subsequent post, I will present evidence that I argue shows the Chair’s “biggest” concern about my teaching in her summary statement about my teaching was false.
 During the two-day hearing I argued the Chair’s pivotal (“biggest”) concern had no factual basis (aside from the chair’s words), and witnesses (the peers who apparently were the basis for the Chair’s claim) called by me were unable to demonstrate with facts or argument a basis for this key conclusion that led to my ouster.
 The Chair cited two faculty peers’ letters as the source of the biggest concern, but these faculty peers, called as witnesses by me, were unable to provide any evidence supporting the Chair’s biggest concern.
 Meanwhile, I showed, using logic and facts, that the Chair’s concern was contradicted by the facts.
 In fact, I argued this proved the claim was manufactured! (the chair invented it, as a convenient trope, in my opinion) More on this later.
 The Dean would later reiterate this demonstrably false concern in his denial of my grievance filed initially to him (Step2).